aws-amplify/docs/docs/start/getting-started/fragments/ios/native_integrate.md

     ```swift
     [Amplify] Configuring
     Initialized Amplify
-    [AWSDataStorePlugin] Unable to find suitable plugin for syncEngine.  syncEngine will not be started
+    [AWSDataStorePlugin] Unable to find suitable API plugin for syncEngine.  syncEngine will not be started
     ```

 ## Create a Todo